hamidkarimi/dope/README.md

 ## Citation

-If you use the code in this repository, please cite the following paper
+If you use the *code* or *data* in this repository, please cite the following paper

 @inproceedings{karimi2020edm,